 Honour based violence

-Honour based violence (HBV) is a crime or incident which has, or may have been, committed to protect or defend the so-called ‘honour’ of a family and community.
+Honour based violence is a violent crime or incident which may have been committed to protect or defend the honour of the family or community.